 The ASCI self-publishes two journals:

-The ASCI publishes the Journal of Clinical Investigation, a peer-reviewed biomedical research journal recognized for its broad readership and impact.
+- The Journal of Clinical Investigation.
+Founded in 1924, the JCI is a peer-reviewed biomedical research journal recognized for its broad readership and impact.

 - JCI Insight.
 Launched in 2016, JCI Insight is a peer-reviewed journal that presents research with a focused line of investigation which provides meaningful and impactful contributions to the understanding of the biology of disease or new therapeutic opportunities.

 The ASCI is a member society of two organizations that work to promote increased federal funding and sound science policy through direct Congressional advocacy and member participation:

 For more detailed histories of the ASCI, see:

 - A history of the American Society for Clinical Investigation (J.D.
 Howell)